Are casino offers for me?

 * Scan/picture of a valid Driving Licence

 * Scan/picture of a utility bill (No older than 3 months)

 * Scan/picture of the front and back of card used to deposit

 Its advisable to have copies of these available to speed up the verification process.

 A Random Number Generator is a computer program that uses mathematical algorithms to generate a sequence of random numbers.
 The RNG is the backbone of an online slot, it hides beneath the graphics.
 The result of the spin is already determined once the ‘spin’ button is pressed, the pretty pictures are just there to keep you entertained.

 What is a medium risk offer?

 We categorise each offer according to the bust rate that the simulator calculates.
-Any offer with a bust rate between 50 and 70% is classed a High Risk offer.
+Any offer with a bust rate between 50 and 70% is classed a Medium Risk offer.
 We Recommend you use the Bankroll management table to decide how much of your bank to commit to each offer.

 What is a high risk offer?